Coding-Labs-Dev/Europium/Specifications.md

 # Specifications

+## Upload

+- [ ] System must upload files to a temp S3 Bucket
+- [ ] System must return path of the file
+- [ ] Routes must send the path of the file to be processed
+- [ ] Services must delete files after processed
+- [x] Bucket must remove files after 7 days, then be removed permanently after 7 days

 ## Template

 - [ ] User can upload an HTML template
-- [ ] Template shloud be parsed to HTML
+- [x] Template should be parsed to HTML
-- [ ] Parsed template must be saved in AWS
+- [x] Parsed template must be saved in AWS
-- [ ] Template data must be saved in Database
+- [x] Template data must be saved in Database

 ## E-mail